Seattle-area guide for 'maker' kids

 At one end, kids test the flight properties of various paper creations in a wind tunnel.
 There's a table of Legos – not the kind you can buy in sets in the store but piles of old-school 2-by-4 bricks in a variety of colors.
 There's a table of duplos, and a table of wooden Keva blocks.
 And then there's the project area.
-This week, kids are inserting various parts – pvc pipes, pieces of wood trim, bendy plastic rods – into a tilted pegboard to make a path for a ball to follow down.
+One week kids might be inserting various parts – pvc pipes, pieces of wood trim, bendy plastic rods – into a tilted pegboard to make a path for a ball to follow down.
 The projects change every week.
 Depending on when they come, kids can program model cars, build air rockets, design sailboats, use strings, straws and articulated tubes to make artificial limbs.

 Kids working with their hands

 Some kids stay for about half an hour and some stay all day, says Daniel Rother, manager of the Tinker Tank.
 Some kids are regulars.
 Because they work according to their own interests, once in a while consulting a parent, volunteer or staff member, kids go at their own pace.
 How well they take to it isn't related to how well they work in the classroom.

 That's a pattern he noticed from when he first started doing Maker workshops with kids: "We ended up attracting kids who were not necessarily fitting into the educational model."

 Loren Kite, director of Kids' Carpentry Seattle, a Columbia City-based organization that introduces kids to woodworking techniques, says that sensory and attention problems that make classroom life challenging don't necessarily affect a kid's ability to make something: "It really is about what the individual can accomplish," Kite says.